 Interested interns also help facilitate Children’s Craft Times and participate in special events, such as the GIAF Visual Arts Launch.
 All interns receive official t-shirts, complimentary tickets to select Festival shows, discounts at local businesses, an invitation to the Festival wrap party and certificates co-signed by GIAF Education Partner NUI Galway.

-GIAF VAIP intern Hugh Murphy with David Mach’s ‘Rock ‘n’ Roll’ exhibition in the Festival Gallery during Festival 2018
+VAIP intern Hugh Murphy with David Mach’s ‘Rock ‘n’ Roll’ exhibition at GIAF 2018

-GIAF VAIP Reflection Session outside the Festival Gallery during Festival 2018
+VAIP Reflection Session outside the Festival Gallery in 2018

-GIAF VAIP interns with the artist David Mach at the Festival Gallery during the installation of his ‘Rock ‘n’ Roll’ exhibition ahead of Festival 2018
+VAIP interns with Turner Prize-nominated artist David Mach during installation of his ‘Rock ‘n’ Roll’ exhibition at GIAF 2018

 Interested in becoming a VAIP intern?

-Please note: Interns must be aged 18 or older and fully available from 11-28 July 2019.
-Email email@example.com for more information.
+Please note: Interns must be age 18 or older and fully available for the duration of the internship in order to participate.